peermohtaram/Vector-Space-Model/README.md

-# Vector Space Model
+# Vector Space Model in Python

-This is implementation of Vector Space Model.
+This is implementation of Vector Space Model Python.

 *Objective of this project is to implement the Vector Space Model (VSM).
 Dataset contains a collection of about 22,000 text files.*

-*Assigned task was to implement a VSM and given a query, program should return top 5 documents related to the query.*
+*Task is to implement a VSM and given a query, program should return top 5 documents related to the query.*

 I have done this project on Google Colaboratory.
 So you can just click this shareable link (https://colab.research.google.com/drive/1Oio0HMNVipLcO_vTrNiaQxB45ef0TgqJ) and run.